awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-data-output.md

 ## Label Verification Job Output<a name="sms-output-bounding-box-verification"></a>

-The output \(output manifest file\) of a bounding box verification job looks different than the output of a bounding box annotation job\.
-That's because the workers have a different type of task\.
+The output \(output manifest file\) of a bounding box verification job looks much different than the output of a bounding box annotation job\.
+That's because the workers having a different type of task\.
 They're not labeling objects, but evaluating the accuracy of prior labeling, making a judgment, and then providing that judgment and perhaps some comments\.

-If human workers are verifying or adjusting prior bounding box labels, the output of a verification job would look like the following JSON\.
+If you are having human workers verify or adjust prior bounding box labels, the output of a verification job would look like the following JSON\.
 The red, italicized text in the examples below depends on labeling job specifications and output data\.

 ```
 {